1994 Japan Football League

 Statistics of Japan Football League in the 1994 season.

 Overview

 It was contested by 16 teams, and Cerezo Osaka won the championship.
-Along with Kashiwa Reysol they were promoted to the J.League.
+Along with Kashiwa Reysol, they were promoted to the J.League.

 NEC Yamagata, the future Montedio Yamagata, were promoted to the JFL before the season, having won the Regional Promotion Series.

+Clubs

+The following sixteen clubs participated in Japan Football League during the 1994 season.